Loudhouse

-Loudhouse was a hard rock band that was formed in Detroit, Michigan during 1989.
+Loudhouse was an American rock band formed in Detroit, Michigan in 1989.
 The band consisted of vocalist Kenny Mugwump, drummer Vinnie Dombroski, bassist Tim Cross, and guitarist Mike Cross.
 Second guitarist Joey Mazzola was added to the band near the end of their tenure.
 They released one full-length album in 1991 and disbanded in 1992.
-The members sans Mugwump decided to create a new band named Sponge alongside drummer Jimmy Paluzzi, since Dombroski had switched from drums to vocals.
+The members sans Mugwump then stuck together and formed the band Sponge alongside drummer Jimmy Paluzzi (since Dombroski switched from drums to vocals).

 History

 Drummer Vinnie Dombroski was a member in the heavy metal Wisconsin band Warp Drive.
-They had released one full-length album before disbanding.
+They released one full-length album before disbanding.
 Dombroski then decided to form a new band called Loudhouse with vocalist Kenny Mugwump, bassist Tim Cross, and guitarist Mike Cross in 1989.
-Although some metal influence remained, the band had leaned towards a more alternative, industrial, and grunge direction.
+Although some metal influence remained, the band leaned towards a more alternative and industrial direction.
 They were compared favorably to bands such as Jane's Addiction.

 For the successful July 1991 action-crime film Point Break (which starred Patrick Swayze and Keanu Reeves), Loudhouse was featured on the soundtrack.
-They had contributed a cover of Deep Purple's song "Smoke on the Water".
+They contributed a cover of Deep Purple's song "Smoke on the Water".
 Both a single and a music video was released for the track.
 Funk musician George Clinton had appeared in the video, which was directed by Mugwump and the band.
 Loudhouse released their full-length debut album titled For Crying Out Loud in the summer of 1991 on Virgin Records.
-They also created two singles and music videos for the tracks "Faith Farm" and "Super Soul Killer".
+It was produced by Joel Martin.
+Loudhouse also created two singles and music videos for the tracks "Faith Farm" and "Super Soul Killer".
 Their cover of "Smoke on the Water" was also slightly remixed and included on the album.
 The band then toured with acts such as Bad Brains, Ramones, and Monster Magnet.

-The three singles had found some airplay on various radio stations in the United States, but none of them managed to officially chart.
-In 1992, due to the commercial failure of the album, Virgin Records had dropped the band.
+The three singles found some airplay on various radio stations in the United States, but none of them managed to officially chart.
+In 1992, Virgin Records dropped the band due to the commercial failure of the album.
 Loudhouse then added second guitarist Joey Mazzola to the lineup.
 They had started work on a second album, and a promotional video was created for the new song "Straw Man"; however, the group disbanded later that same year.